sshiv5768/Ansible-Tuts/README.md

 ## What is configuration management ?

- Let's make it simple, "For every application to work properly we need some necessary softwares or libraries and the process of installing them and deploying the application safely is called Configuration Management".
+ Let's make it simple, "The process of maintaining the desired state of any application is called Configuration Management".

+* In this user will write the desired state of the application.

+* Scripts are declarative not procedural.

+* The major purpose is to maintain desired state of the application.